gluster/glusterdocs/Developer-guide/Development-Workflow.md

 Reviewing / Commenting
 ----------------------

-Code review with Ferret is relatively easy compared to other available tools.
+Code review with Gerrit is relatively easy compared to other available tools.
 Each change is presented as multiple files and each file can be reviewed in Side-by-Side mode.
 While reviewing it is possible to comment on each line by double-clicking on it and writing in your comments in the text box.
 Such in-line comments are saved as drafts, till you finally publish them as a Review from the 'Change page'.

-There are many small and handy features in Merritt, like 'starring' changes you are interested to follow, setting the amount of context to view in the side-by-side view page etc.
+There are many small and handy features in Gerrit, like 'starring' changes you are interested to follow, setting the amount of context to view in the side-by-side view page etc.